go-faster/hx/README.md

 Simplified and reworked fork of [fasthttp](https://github.com/valyala/fasthttp).

-Intended to serve plaintext HTTP 1.1 behind load balancer and reverse-pory in controlled environment.
+Intended to serve plaintext HTTP 1.1 behind load balancer and reverse-proxy in controlled environment.

 Fully buffer request or response.